Create an AP adjustment

 Intacct automatically does the following based on the selected Type:

-• Debit memo: The debit memo adjustment becomes a supplier credit that you can apply to an AP supplier invoice on the Pay AP supplier invoices page.
+• Debit memo: The debit memo adjustment becomes a supplier credit that you apply to an AP supplier invoice on the Pay AP supplier invoices page.

 • Credit memo: The credit memo adjustment becomes an AP supplier invoice to pay on the Pay AP supplier invoices page.